davidejames/retry-toolkit/README.md

 - configurable backoff before retrying
 - configurable which exceptions trigger a retry
 - raises specialized 'GiveUp' exception when retries exhausted
-- all configuration items accept a callbale for maximum flexibility
+- all configuration items accept a callable for maximum flexibility
 - all configuration is processed live on each execution for compatibility with live adjustments, experiments, feature-flag selectable changes